GenichiroAshina7/Glaucoma-Detection-System/README.md

     ```bash
     python --version
     ```
-    If python is not installed, download it from https://www.python.org/
+    If python is not installed, download it from https://www.python.org/.
+Ensure python version is Python 3.13.

 2. Create project folder with the following structure:
 ```